Sean Malone: Other ventures

 Malone took a scholarly approach to the subject of pencils, and spent years documenting the cultural significance of the Eberhard Faber Blackwing 602 pencil.
 He also travelled around the US and Germany, interviewing both Eberhard Faber IV (head of Eberhard Faber in the US) and the late Count Anton von Faber-Castell (head of Faber-Castell in Germany).
 He was known in pencil circles as the creator of both Blackwing Pages and the "Contrapuntalism" blog.

 Malone was interviewed on camera for the 2015 documentary film No. 2: The Story of the Pencil.
 He mentioned completing almost 300 pages of a pencil book, though he doubted the commercial viability.

 Malone was a Glenn Gould scholar.
 He restored and archived the Canadian Broadcasting Corporation Glenn Gould video recordings and documented his research about him.
 He published the article "Glenn Gould and the Nature of Competition" in Glenn Gould Magazine.

 Death

 On December 9, 2020, Paul Masvidal announced that Malone had died.
 On September 3, 2021, Masvidal publicly announced that Malone died by suicide on December 7, 2020.
-He would subsequently release a new version of "Integral" featuring a bass track recorded by Malone as a tribute, with half of the proceeds going to suicide prevention organizations To Write Love on Her Arms and The Trevor Project.
+He subsequently released a new version of "Integral" featuring a bass track recorded by Malone as a tribute, with half of the proceeds going to suicide prevention organizations To Write Love on Her Arms and The Trevor Project.